LowellInstruments/ddt/README.md

 AT+CVERSION
 ```

-If you see a year < 2022 in your answer, contact Lowell Instruments and we will do this for you.
+For a year < 2022 in the answer, contact Lowell Instruments and we will upgrade it.

 ## Post configuration

 Some additional useful things to do for better DDH behavior:

-- Edit file ```settings/config.toml``` with the project's credentials.
+- Edit file ```settings/config.toml``` with project's settings and credentials.
-- Disable ``xscreensaver``.
-Go to Rpi menu, click "Preferences" and "Screen Saver".
+- Go to Rpi menu, click "Preferences" and "Screen Saver".
 Disable it.
-- Remove the Bluetooth and software updater icons from the panel.
+- Remove the Bluetooth and software updater icons from the upper panel.
+Right-click on them.
-- Remove any unwanted wi-fi credentials left.
-- Replace DWS credentials if they come from a cloned DDH.
 - Ensure ``juice4halt`` is running by checking existence of file:

 ``` console
 ls /home/pi/li/juice4halt/bin/j4h_halt_flag
 ```

-- Use the icons in the desktop to test your DDH installation.
 - Remember to edit the crontab with:

 ``` console